Tay Valley Traverse (91/61km)

 This route traverses the width of the Tay Valley Township as it parallels the former section of the Ontario and Quebec (O&Q) Railway between Glen Tay and Tweed, abandoned in 1971.
 While the railway has now been replaced with a multi-use trail (a nice way to avoid riding on the busy Highway 7), the route does its best to skirt the trail in favour of the easy to navigate gravel between Perth and Sharbot Lake.

 Starting from the Tay-Havelock Rail Trail trailhead west of Perth, proceed briefly on the gravel shoulder of Highway 7 (the outer edge is firm and rideable), before making a left onto Harper Rd.
 Anyone wishing to avoid the highway altogether has the option of following the overgrown trail east as it parallels the railway, but be warned that it soon peters out, forcing a bit of a hike-a-bike along the edge of the abandoned tracks.
+However, as the gravel just north of the trailhead is perhaps a touch uninspiring, it might be best to simply ride west on the rail trail and cross Highway 7 via Gamble Side Rd.

 Continuing on pavement for just over a kilometer, the route shifts from asphalt to firm and easy to navigate gravel as riders make a left onto the 5th Concession.
 For the next 12km, the route follows this almost pavement-like gravel through a mix of tree-lined and exposed farm roads, before eventually reaching Doran Rd.